sirselim/bootNet/README.md

 ## To do list

+  - add functionality to automatically 'tally' the results and rank them by number of iterations passed
   - ~~merge development script back into the main code base~~
   - ~~add BOOTNET, JACKKNIFE and LOOCV methods to main script~~
   - add BOOTNET, JACKKNIFE and LOOCV methods to the parallel method